damien-meere/full_stack_milestone/README.md

 ### Purchasing & Checkout
 ####    Select size (where applicable) and quantity of product for purchasing
-Within the site certain items, typically clothing, require input from the user to select the requisite sixe (Small, medium, Large, Extra-Large etc.) Where appropriate, customers preference  with regards the item size needs to be harnessed.
+Within the site certain items, typically clothing, require input from the user to select the requisite size (Small, medium, Large, Extra-Large etc.) Where appropriate, customers preference with regards the item size needs to be harnessed.
 Within the Product management menu (available to superusers), and the Django admin portal, Site Admins can create/edit products.
 When they do, the admin has the option to determine whether the product "Has Sizes".
 If the Admin user responds with a Yes, when a customer accesses the specific Product detail page, they are presented with an option to select the required size as illustrated below.